Combating Trafficking in Persons

 - Prohibited Activities

-- Contractors, employees, agents, and subcontractors must not engage in severe forms of trafficking, procure commercial sex acts, use forced labor, charge recruitment fees, or destroy/confiscate identity documents.
+- Contractors, employees, and agents must not engage in trafficking, procure commercial sex acts, use forced labor, destroy or withhold identity documents, use misleading recruitment, charge recruitment fees, or provide substandard housing.

-- Contractors must immediately inform the Contracting Officer and agency Inspector General of credible information about violations and actions taken.
+- Contractors must immediately report credible information about violations to the Contracting Officer and agency Inspector General.

 - Remedies and Enforcement

-- Non-compliance can result in removal of personnel, contract termination, payment suspension, loss of award fee, or suspension/debarment.
+- Non-compliance can result in removal of personnel, contract termination, suspension of payments, or debarment.

 Responsibilities

-- Contracting Officers: Ensure inclusion of the clause, monitor compliance, and enforce remedies.
+- Contracting Officers: Ensure inclusion of the clause, monitor compliance, enforce remedies, and review compliance plans/certifications.

-- Contractors: Implement anti-trafficking policies, train and notify employees, report violations, maintain compliance plans (when required), and flow down requirements.
+- Contractors: Implement anti-trafficking policies, train and notify personnel, report violations, maintain compliance plans (when required), flow down requirements, and cooperate with investigations.

 Practical Implications